 I didn’t have this vintage copper-top cabinet \ sideboard last spring.
 This is one of my all-time favorite vintage finds.
 I’d like to say it was a thrifted find but I paid dearly for it, over $600 I think.

 It has helped with my “small house” storage dilemma and is perfect for displaying my seasonal vignettes in the living room.

-I bought the vintage ceiling tile on a Sumner, Wa. shopping spree a couple of weeks ago.
-My idea is to make it into a mirror.
-You can never have too many mirrors, can you?
+I bought the vintage ceiling tile on a shopping spree in Sumner, Wa.
+I think it makes a great focal point in this room.
+My idea is to eventually make it into a mirror.

-I am DEFINATELY going to try to up my game and plant pansies in a teacup and place a cloche over it this spring season.
-Unfortunately, I didn’t quite follow the timeline for this post to include it.
-But stay tuned!
-I’m really going to step it up!
+I’m going to try to up my game next year and plant pansies in a teacup with a cloche over the next spring season.

 I always display vintage books in my seasonal vignettes year-round.
 I love the look of them and the simplicity that they bring to any space.
 These books are from jaysworld.

 I love the vintage birdbath I found years and years ago.
-The green and white vintage dishes were another new find from Sumner.
+The green and white vintage dishes add beautiful spring color to this space.

 I have lots of moss bunnies around the house too.
 These are great to use in spring tablescapes.